-How can I debug my Perl DBI, DBD::ODBC?
+How can I debug my Perl DBI and DBD::ODBC modules?

 Print out the contents of $DBI::errstr when an error occurs.
-This often shows more detail, e.g. If the ODBC driver posts multiple errors, all of them can be seen.
+This often shows more detail than the initial error message.
+For example, if the ODBC driver posts multiple errors, all of them display.

-You can enable Perl DBI tracing for all handles using the DBI class method with:
+You can turn on Perl DBI tracing for all handles using the DBI class method with:

 DBI->trace($trace_level)